Most Popular Angular Component Libraries

 NG-bootstrap

 In 2015, there was an introduction to NG-bootstrap as a new UI, which later became one of the best Angular UI libraries.
-NG Bootstrap delivers Angular widgets with advanced input components developed from scratch using Bootstrap 4 CSS.
-These widgets are simple to use and require no further knowledge other than Angular and Bootstrap.
-Their component package is also easy to manage and has no third-party js dependencies.
-This Angular library has garnered support from a large development community.
+NG Bootstrap provides Angular widgets and advanced input components implemented from scratch using Bootstrap 4 CSS.
+These widgets are simple to use and require no knowledge beyond Angular and Bootstrap.
+The component package is easy to manage and has no third-party JavaScript dependencies.
+This library has strong support from a large development community.

 NG Bootstrap Features: